 FEDERAL SUBSIDIZED STAFFORD LOAN: A need-based low-interest loan for eligible students enrolled in at least six credit hours.
 To be considered for loans, students must minimally complete the FAFSA, the NSCC Loan Information Worksheet, and the NSCC Financial Aid Application.
 Students must also provide any additional information as requested by the Financial Aid Office.
-Students must attend an "entrance-loan" workshop and sign a Promissory Note.
+Students must attend an "entrance-loan" workshop and sign a Promissory

+Note.
 Both processes can be completed via the Web.
 Eligibility for a Federal Pell Grant must first be established.
 Maximum awards are based on financial need and whether the student is classified as a freshman or sophomore and whether a student is classified as dependent or independent.
 Students are also subject to annual and aggregate limits.
 Interest does not accrue while the student is in school.
 Repayment begins (as well as interest) six months after the student drops below half-time status.
 There are a number of deferment and forbearance options available to students.
 Refer to The Student Guide available in the Financial Aid Office.
 Students must attend an exit-loan workshop prior to graduation or at which point they otherwise plan to drop below half-time status.
 Registration and transcript holds are placed on student accounts until this requirement has been satisfied.

 FEDERAL UNSUBSIDIZED STAFFORD LOAN: A non-needbased low-interest loan for eligible students enrolled in at least six credit hours.
-To be considered for loans, students must complete the FAFSA, the NSCC Loan Information Worksheet, and NSCC Financial Aid Application.
+To be considered for loans, students must minimally complete the FAFSA, the NSCC Loan Information Worksheet, and NSCC Financial Aid Application.
 Students must also provide any additional information as requested by the Financial Aid Office.
 Students must attend an entrance-loan workshop and sign a promissory note.
 Both processes can be completed via the Web.
 Eligibility for a Federal Pell Grant and Subsidized Stafford Loan must first be established.
 Maximum awards are based on whether the student is classified as a freshman or sophomore and whether the student is classified as dependent or independent.
 Students are also subject to annual and aggregate limits.
 Interest accrues while students are in school.
 Students have the option to make payments on the interest or to allow it to capitalize.
 Repayment begins six months after students drop below half-time enrollment status.
 There are a number of deferment and forbearance options available to students.
 Refer to The Student Guide available in the Financial Aid Office.
 Students must attend an exit-loan workshop prior to graduation or at which point they otherwise plan to drop below half-time status.
 Registration and transcript holds are placed on student accounts until this requirement has been satisfied.

-FEDERAL PARENT LOAN FOR UNDERGRADUATE STUDENTS: This loan is for parents of dependent students.
-Students must complete the FAFSA and eligibility for the Federal Pell Grant and Federal Subsidized and Unsubsidized Stafford Loan must first be established.
+FEDERAL PARENT LOAN FOR UNDERGRADUATE STUDENTS:

+This loan is for parents of dependent students.
+Students must minimally complete the FAFSA and NSCC Financial Aid Application.
+Students must also provide any additional information as requested by the Financial Aid Office.
+Eligibility for the Federal Pell Grant and Federal Subsidized and Unsubsidized Stafford Loan must first be established before we can determine the amount of PLUS eligibility.
 Maximum awards cannot exceed a student's cost of attendance less other financial aid received.
-Loan applications may be obtained from the Financial Aid Office or from a bank, credit union, or savings and loan association.
+PLUS Applications may be obtained from the Financial Aid Office or from a bank, credit union, or savings and loan association.
 Eligible students must be enrolled in at least six credit hours.